 The Constitution of the company and the ASX Listing Rules establish an aggregate or maximum level of remuneration available to non-executive directors, to be divided amongst the directors as agreed.
 The aggregate amount approved by shareholders to be available for remuneration of non-executive directors is \$400,000 per annum.
-This amount was approved at a general meeting of the company held on 12 August 2008.
+There are currently no non-executive directors in office.